GATB/simka/README.md

 The distance matrices containing ‘simka’ are distances introduces by the comparead method.
 These distances have the advantage of having a symmetrical and asymmetrical version.

-The result directory also contains a directory named "matrix_binary" that can be used by the simka distance exporter to create quickly new distance matrices from supplied list of dataset ID.
+The result directory also contains a directory named "matrix_binary" that can be used by the simka distance exporter to create quickly new distance matrices from supplied list of dataset ID (see "example" section).

 ##Visualize simka results